 For review of other books or movies by Alfred Hitchcock, go here.

-Alfred Hitchcock's Haunted Houseful is the second book in the series Alfred Hitchcock created for young readers.
-The book was originally published in 1961.
-It is a collection of nine stories by famous authors that Hitchcock compiled together for young readers.
+Alfred Hitchcock's Sinister Spies is the third book in the series Alfred Hitchcock created for young readers.
+The book was originally published in 1966.
+It is a collection of eleven short stories by famous authors about spies and espionage and danger.

 These stories cover from World War I right upto when this book was published.
 Each short story had been written by someone famous, some decades ago while some in the recent past of the time the book was published in.
 The illustrations were done by Paul Spina.
 Although I liked Fred Banbery's illustrations better which I saw in the previous book, Alfred Hitchcock's Haunted Houseful.

 Again other then the little preface he has written at the beginning of the book, I couldn’t find anything else about how the idea of this series was conceived or how many more books he compiled hereafter.( Collapse )